 We haven’t had kitchen curtains for at least 3 years.
 It was really hard to find something to go with the retro vibes of the room.
 After repainting the kitchen, green curtains would no longer do.
 I tried several times to find something perfect, but eventually gave up and decided I would make my own.

 The fabric was a bit overwhelming to sew even in this lightweight fabric.
-It’s good practice in stitching straight wich shows the process which is mainly in cleaning companies near me and even seams and sewing is an extremely useful hobby.
+It’s good practice in stitching straight.
 I won’t reveal how well I managed to get them all to turn out the exactly the same (because I didn’t)!

 They turned out just fine and fit suit the room better than anything I was ever able to find in a store or online.